-A: Immigration detention is generally the beginning of the removal process.
-A person without a criminal history and ties to the community should be able to obtain a reasonable immigration bond.
-This can be done through negotiations with Immigration and Customs Enforcement agents in the jurisdiction in which the person is detained.
-For Northern Ohio, detainees are sent to Seneca County Jail in Tiffin, Ohio or Geauga County Jail in Chardon, Ohio after processing at one of the local jails.
-For Southern Ohio, detainees are sent to Butler County Jail in Hamilton, Ohio after processing at a local jail.
+A: Call US!!!
+Immigration detention generally means the beginning of the removal process.
+For removal proceeding cases originating in Northern Ohio (north of I-70), ICE holds immigration detainees at the Seneca County Jail in Tiffin, Ohio or Geauga County Jail in Chardon, Ohio after processing at one of the local jails.
+For removal cases beginning in Southern Ohio (south of I-70), ICE holds detainees at the Butler County Jail in Hamilton, Ohio after processing at a local jail.

 Q: What should I do if I receive a Notice to Appear (NTA)?